This page contains important information about the activities in which your students may be involved.

 Students lower themselves down a cliff face with the aid of ropes and specialised abseiling equipment.
 Cliffs available vary in size to suit the ability and maturity of students.

-Instructors have the appropriate qualifications as required by Education Queensland's School Health and Wellbeing Initiatives.
+Instructors have the appropriate training as required by Education Queensland.
 At least two adults will supervise this activity.
 Students have a safety line attached at all times, which is controlled by an adult.

-Students climb a ladder element to a course of interconnected challenges.
-Pupils are in harness and attached to a safety line at all times.
+Students climb up on to a linked course or standalone challenges.
+Students are in harness and attached to a safety line at all times.

-Our instructors employ a "Challenge by Choice" philosophy in which pupils are encouraged to challenge themselves by learning a series of skills and progressing through a variety of elements at height.
-Safety and Emergency procedures - as specified in Education Queensland's School Health and Wellbeing Initiatives.
+Our teachers employ a "Challenge by Choice" philosophy in which students are encouraged to challenge themselves by learning a series of skills and progressing through a variety of elements at height.
+Safety and Emergency procedures as specified by Education Queensland.

 The Giant Swing